-When Galaxy’s Edge opened up in Disneyland, we stalked all the Instagram stories, all the blog posts and watched every You Tube video we could find to learn more about being transported to this amazing new land, Batuu.
-We knew it was going to be almost exactly the same in both parks with the exception of slightly lighter building colors to combat Florida sun and optional alcohol at Walt Disney World, with Rum in the blue milk and Tequila in the green milk.
-We even wrote a guide to Star Wars Galaxy’s Edge to help get ourselves ready!
+Batuu in both Disneyland and Walt Disney World are almost exactly the same in both parks with the exception of slightly lighter building colors to combat Florida sun and optional alcohol at Walt Disney World, with Rum in the blue milk and Tequila in the green milk.
+If you find you need more than these 5 tips, or plan on doing multiple days, we’ve written a guide to Star Wars Galaxy’s Edge to help.

 Try the Blue and Green Milk in Galaxy’s Edge